ViewComponent/view_component/README.md

 #### Configuring TestController

-Component tests and previews assume the existence of an `ApplicationController` class, be can be configured using the `test_controller` option:
+Component tests and previews assume the existence of an `ApplicationController` class, which be can be configured using the `test_controller` option:

 `config/application.rb`
 ```ruby